LabUp/ODL-Media-Pool/README.md

 It's dead simple:

-- Every logical entity of content has its own subfolder in the appropriate parent directory.
+- Every logical entity of content has its own subfolder in the appropriate parent directory, which is to be named in english.

 - Every file that is or should become available in localized versions is to be prefixed with a two-digit country code - we use the [IETF language tag](http://en.wikipedia.org/wiki/IETF_language_tag) - and to be named in that respective language.